Self-induced transparency and optical transients in atomic vapors: Mathematical framework

 where $k' = (1-k^2)^{1/2}$.
 The speed $v$ in general decreases when the temperature of the vapor increases because the product $N_{\rm d}$ normally increases faster with $T$ than $g(0)$ decreases.
 This speed also varies with the elliptic modulus $k$: $v$ increases with $k$ and is largest for $k=1$ (i.e., in the limit where the dnoidal wave reduces to a sech-soliton).

 These dnoidal solutions (with $k\not= 1$) only apply to cases where the field can be treated as being perfectly stationary and where homogeneous broadening is negligible.
-They are also unphysical in that they have no beginning and no end.
+They are also unphysical in that they have no beginning, no end and an infinite spatial extension.
 These solutions are nonetheless useful as they provide some insight on the behavior of more realistic systems, as we discuss in Sec.~\ref{section:results}.